Sheboygan County Court Records

 Fax: (920) 459-3921

 Public-access computer terminals are available in the courthouse for self-service searching.
-Staff can also assist with locating specific files, though they cannot provide legal advice.
-For legal questions, contact the Lawyer Referral Service at (800) 362-9082.
+Staff can help you locate specific files, though they cannot provide legal advice.
+If you have legal questions, contact the Lawyer Referral Service at (800) 362-9082.

 Written Requests (Mail, Fax, or Email)

-To request copies of court documents remotely, submit a written request that includes:
+To request document copies remotely, submit a written request that includes:

 1. The case number (if known)